-When Max and I were in Gozo, one of the towns we were staying in was, Marsalforn.
+When Paul and I were in Gozo, one of the towns we were staying in was, Marsalforn.
 Now, this town is popular with not only tourists… but the folk who live on the island of Malta.

 And, with lots of areas to sunbake, swim, eat and drink… we could understand why many people were flocking to Marsalforn.

 So, one day we went exploring around Marsalforn.
 And for us, as I was mentioning earlier… one of the best ways to explore is on foot.

 So, as we were walking around Gozo we realized how hilly it was!
 Then, we were walking up one of the main roads out of Marsalforn… this one was called, Triq Ix-Xaghra.

 And, along the way we were definitely getting a great workout for our legs and butts!
 Then, with our hearts thumping, we stopped at one point to turn around and saw this view of Marsalforn Bay…